ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 Making sure the coordinator process does not fail turns out to be a difficult problem to solve.

-At the end of the previous lecture, we mentioned that in the original [Chain Replication paper](https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf), one of the first things Renesse and Schneider state is that *"We assume the coordinator doesn't fail!"* &mdash; and they then admit that this is an unrealistic assumption.
+At the end of the previous lecture, we mentioned that in the original [Chain Replication paper](./papers/chain_replication.pdf), one of the first things Renesse and Schneider state is that *"We assume the coordinator doesn't fail!"* &mdash; and they then admit that this is an unrealistic assumption.
 They then go on to describe how in their tests, they had a set of coordinator processes that were able to behave as a single process by running a consensus protocol between them.

 ### When Do You Need Consensus?

 Assuming we have a set of processes that must all act in some coordinated fashion, then consensus will be needed in situations such as:

-1. ***The Totally Ordered (or Atomic) Broadcast Problem***
+1. ***The Totally-Ordered (or Atomic) Broadcast Problem***
     All processes need to deliver the same set of messages in the same order

 1. ***The Group Membership Problem*** or ***Failure Detection Problem***
-    A group of processes must agree some shared state (either their own, or the state of some other group of processes) &mdash; whilst at the same time, any one of these processes could be starting, going slow, crashing or restarting
+    A group of processes must agree on some shared state (either their own, or the state of some other group of processes) &mdash; whilst at the same time, any one of these processes could be starting, going slow, crashing or restarting

 1. ***The Leader Election Problem***
     One process plays a distinguished role, and all the others need to know who it is